Sydney-Informatics-Hub/Dig3D/README.md

 - Sodicity, i.e., Exchangeable Sodium Percentage (ESP)
 - pH value (pH)
 - Electrical conductivity (EC)
-Given that the underlying machine learning model is a pure data-driven approach, no prior knowledge is reuired as input.
+Given that the underlying machine learning model is a pure data-driven approach, no prior knowledge is required as input.
 Thus, in principle any soil property can be modeled if measurements are provided.

 ### Feature Importance Tests